 - It helps to allocate scarce financial resources more effectively.

-- A fair-minded social media budget Makes You Successful!
+- A fair-minded social media budget will make your plan successful!
 If you know how much you have in the budget to spend, you’ll have a better idea of which marketing avenues to pursue to amplify your marketing ROI.

 So now you've known how creating a realistic social media budget can benefit you, let's dive in to see how you can bring the most value out of every penny!